viam-modules/event-manager/README.md

 *vision_service*  - The name of the associated configured vision service to use.

-### action_resources
+### resources

 *object*

-If actions are configured, these are the associated resources to import and dependencies to use with the associated actions.
+These are the associated resources to import and dependencies to use with the action and event rules.
 The key is the name of the configured resource, with object containing:

 *type* - the resource type: component or service.
-*subtype* - the resource subtype - currently only 'generic' and 'vision' are supported.
+*subtype* - the resource subtype - currently only 'generic' and 'vision' are supported for actions, for rules the types are context-specific by rule type.

-### detection_hz

-*integer (default 5)*

-How often rules are evaluated, best effort.

 ### app_api_key